<< Yesterday

 "It's not a record, but being traded four times when there are only eight teams in the league tells you something.
 I thought I was modeling uniforms for the National League." - JOE GARAGIOLA, JOE GARAGIOLA, former major leaguer and television personality, reflecting on his nine-year baseball career.

 The pennant-bound Giants select catcher Joe Garagiola, known more for his glove than his bat, off waivers from the second-division Cubs.
-The 28-year-old backstop plays only five games for New York before retiring at the end of the season, becoming a baseball broadcaster and colorful television personality that includes stints on The Today Show, Saturday Game of the Week for NBC, and The Tonight Show Starring Johnny Carson.
+The 28-year-old backstop will play only five games for New York before retiring at the end of the season, becoming a baseball broadcaster and colorful television personality that includes stints on The Today Show, Saturday Game of the Week for NBC, and The Tonight Show Starring Johnny Carson.

 1955 The Dodgers clinch their eighth National League pennant with a 10-2 victory over the Braves at Milwaukee's County Stadium.
 Brooklyn's 17-game lead marks the earliest date a team has captured a flag in baseball history.